Evaporating cloud: Problem solving

-Example
+Applications

-Goldratt has illustrated the use of the evaporating cloud technique in a discussion of the Economic production quantity model.
-The prerequisite wants are to run large batches (D) and yet to run small batches (D’).
+Goldratt has illustrated the use of the evaporating cloud technique in a discussion of the economic production quantity model.
+The prerequisite wants are to run large batches (D) and yet to run small batches (D′).
 These are clearly in conflict.
 The required need that D is trying to meet is to reduce setup cost (B), whereas the D’ prerequisite needs to reduce carrying cost per unit (C).
 Both requirements are aimed at the objective (A): to reduce cost per unit.